montroseacademy/tetris24/README.md

 ### Difficulty Curve

-I based my difficulty curve on the table from the original Game Boy rom at [Hard Drop](http://harddrop.com/wiki/Tetris_(Game_Boy) "Tetris (Game Boy) - Hard Drop - Tetris Wiki").
+I based my difficulty curve on the table from the original Game Boy rom at <a href="http://harddrop.com/wiki/Tetris_(Game_Boy)">Hard Drop</a>.
 However, it didn't feel as aggressive in the early levels as I remember.
 My resulting adjustments have likely made the game inhumanly hard at the higher difficulty levels.

 ## Installation